Studies on Influenza Vaccine

 Have you received a notice calling you to be vaccinated against influenza, but you are hesitating?
 Do you worry about the vaccine’s side effects?
 Several studies have addressed these concerns in recent years.

-Influenza vaccine can prevent you from catching influenza
+Influenza vaccines can prevent you from catching influenza

 Vaccine efficacy tests conducted in the United States and Israel have demonstrated that influenza vaccines can be effective in preventing illness complications by 40%–60%.
 In fact, influenza vaccines are estimated to prevent millions of influenza cases around the world each year.

-Prior to the COVID-19 pandemic, research conducted during the 2019–2020 flu season demonstrated that the vaccination effectively stopped 7.5 million cases of the flu, almost 105,000 hospital admissions linked to the flu, and roughly 6,300 cases of mortality caused by the flu.
+Prior to the COVID-19 pandemic, research conducted during the 2019–2020 flu season demonstrated that the vaccination effectively prevented approximately 7.5 million cases of the flu, almost 105,000 hospital admissions linked to the flu, and roughly 6,300 cases of mortality caused by the flu.

 A number of studies show that the influenza vaccine reduces the severity of the disease among individuals who have been vaccinated and caught the disease.

-A study conducted in 2021 has proven that the vaccine reduces the risk of admission to the emergency room by 26%, death cases by 36% in comparison to individuals who have not been vaccinated.
+- A study conducted in 2021 has proven that the vaccine reduces the risk of admission to the emergency room by 26%, death cases by 36% in comparison to individuals who have not been vaccinated.
+To the full study

-According to a 2018 study, older people who had received the flu shot and were admitted to the hospital due to complications were 59% less likely to be transported to the emergency room than those who had not had the shot.
+- According to a 2018 study, older people who had received the flu shot and were admitted to the hospital due to complications were 59% less likely to be transported to the emergency room than those who had not had the shot.
+To the full study

 Influenza vaccines reduce the risk of hospitalization